Overview

 individual Client needs and restrictions.
 At times, an investment advisor may place similar trades in

 numerous accounts within a single day that are not aggregated.
-Investment advisors may also place trades in
+Investment advisors may also place trades

-one or more accounts that are directly opposite of trades placed for other accounts.
+in one or more accounts that are directly opposite of trades placed for other accounts.
 This can occur, for

-example, when different advisors are rebalancing the same security, or when one account needs to raise cash
+example, when different advisors are rebalancing the same security, or when one account needs to raise

-while a new account is funding.
+cash while a new account is funding.

-SIG may (but is not obligated to) combine or “batch” such orders in an effort to obtain best execution or to
+In certain cases, SIG will (but is not obligated to) combine or “batch” such orders in an effort to obtain

-allocate equitably among its Clients differences in prices and any transaction costs that might have been
+best execution or to allocate equitably among its Clients differences in prices and any transaction costs

-obtained had such orders been placed independently.
-Under this procedure, transactions will be averaged as
+that might have been obtained had such orders been placed independently.
+Under this procedure,

-to price and transaction costs and will be allocated among our Clients in proportion to the purchase and sale
+transactions will be averaged as to price and transaction costs and will be allocated among our Clients in

-orders placed for each Client account included in that particular trade.
-If an aggregated order is not
+proportion to the purchase and sale orders placed for each Client account included in that particular

-completely filled, SIG will allocate the total securities that executed pro rata among the accounts participating
+trade.
+If an aggregated order is not completely filled, SIG will allocate the total securities that executed pro

-in the order that day.
+rata among the accounts participating in the order that day.

-In rebalancing any SIG managed model, SIG seeks to batch all trades made within a model in order to handle
+In rebalancing any SIG managed model, SIG seeks to batch all trades made within a model in order to

 As an investment manager to the Funds, the Advisor does not typically engage in active trading of publicly